cs106l/cs106l-assignments/assign0/README.md

 ## Part 2: Setup VSCode and C++ Compiler

-You will use VSCode to write C++ code for this class.
+We will use VSCode to write C++ code for this class.
 Below are instructions to setup VSCode along with the GCC compiler for your machine.

 ### Mac